novaminds/magento2_custom_attribute_tab/README.md

 Features:

-If You have in a certsin situation an important product attribute, or whatever attribute that a product specialized with and you would rather to put it (as a tap)next to Reviews, so the customer would see it directly.
+If You have in a certain situation an important product attribute, or whatever attribute that a product specialized with and you would rather to put it (as a tap)next to Reviews, so the customer would see it directly.